-- Evaluates the complaints and information with confidentiality. - Carries out the necessary examinations about the complaints and information. - Initiates an investigation about the companies if there are serious findings about an infringement. - If a competition infringement is determined at the end of the investigation, the Authority will impose administrative fines on the companies.
+- Evaluates the complaints and information with confidentiality. - Carries out the necessary examinations about the complaints and information. - Initiates an investigation about the companies if there are serious findings about an infringement. - If a competition infringement is determined at the end of the investigation, the Authority will impose an administrative fine on the companies.